-Our e-commerce business faces competition from global and regional players that operate across several markets, and from single-market players.
-Global e-commerce or internet companies are also making efforts to enter into our markets or e-commerce and may further expand their footprints in such markets.
-Such competitors may have longer operating history and greater access to financial, technological and marketing resources than we do.
-We compete to attract, engage, and retain buyers based on the variety and value of products and services listed on our marketplaces, overall user experience and convenience, online communication tools, social features, integration with mobile and networking applications and tools, mobile applications and availability, quality and costs of payment and logistics services.
-We also compete to attract and retain sellers based on the number and the engagement of buyers, the effectiveness and value of the services we offer to sellers, commission rates, and the availability of support services.
+Our e-commerce business faces competition from global and regional players and retailers that operate across several markets, and from single-market players and retailers.
+Global e-commerce or internet companies are also making efforts to enter into our markets or e-commerce to further expand their footprints in such markets.
+Such competitors may have longer operating history, different business models and growth strategies, and greater access to financial, technological and marketing resources than we do.
+We compete with online and offline players to attract, engage, and retain buyers based on the variety and value of products and services listed on our marketplaces, overall user experience and convenience, online communication tools, social features, integration with mobile and networking applications and tools, mobile applications and availability, quality and costs of payment, customer support and logistics services.
+We also compete to attract and retain sellers based on the number and the engagement of buyers, the effectiveness, cost, and quality of the services we offer to sellers, commission rates, and the availability of support and other platform services.
+We also compete to attract and retain content creators for e-commerce.
 As e-commerce is evolving in our markets, competition for market share is particularly intense.
 Our competitors may also consolidate or be acquired by other competitors, allowing them to obtain greater market share, gain access to greater resources and gain real advantages over us.
-In addition, we may face increasing competition from social media platforms, online and app-based search engines through which products and services may be researched and sold, and other content-providing market players.
+In addition, we may face increasing competition from social media and social-commerce platforms, online and app-based search engines through which products and services may be researched and sold, and other content-providing market players.
 Social media platforms with high levels of user engagement may be able to leverage content and user connections and traffic on their platform to increase the visibility and attractiveness of a wide variety of brands and products.